jasonyanglu/jasonyanglu.github.io/_pages/about.md

 ---

 Hi!
 I’m Yang.
 You can also call me Jason.
 I'm now an Assistant Professor in Department of Computer Science, School of Informatics, Xiamen University.
 I received my PhD degree on computer science from Hong Kong Baptist University in 2019 supervised by [Prof. Yiu-ming Cheung](http://www.comp.hkbu.edu.hk/~ymc/) and received my bachelor and master degree on software engineering from University of Macau in 2012 and 2014, supervised by [Prof. Yuan Yan Tang](https://www.fst.um.edu.mo/en/staff/fstyyt.html).
 I was a research intern at Tencent in 2018.
-My research interest includes artificial intelligence, machine learning, deep learning and theoretical models and algorithms.
+My research interest includes artificial intelligence, machine learning, especially deep learning from imcomplete data.